-A/Prof Louise Cole
+A/Prof. Louise Cole

-Position: Director of the Microbial Imaging Facility (MIF) Discipline: Faculty of Science, UTS Email: Louise.Cole@uts.edu.au
+Position: Director of the Microbial Imaging Facility (MIF) Discipline: AIMI, Faculty of Science, UTS Email: Louise.Cole@uts.edu.au

 A/Prof Louise is the Director and Facility Manager of the Microbial Imaging Facility (MIF) in the Faculty of Science at UTS.
 She has a research background in plant and fungal cell biology, with a particular focus on endocytosis, plant-host pathogen interactions, long distance transport and cell-to-cell communication.
 She has expertise in a wide range of light and electron microscope methods including transmitted light, fluorescence, laser microdissection, optical tweezers, confocal and multiphoton, light-sheet, super-resolution, transmission electron and cryo-electron microscopy.
 In addition, she has extensive experience in optimising specimen preparation of plants, animals, and microbes for both light and electron microscope methods.
 She currently collaborates with UTS researchers from several faculties on a diverse range of topics providing her extensive microscopy expertise to drive their research forward with impact.
+She is passionate about training the next generation of imaging scientists.